buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 * **Range**: 300 feet
 * **Duration**: 10 minutes

 A swarm of hungry locusts fills a 20-foot-radius sphere centered on a point you choose within range.
 The sphere spreads around corners.
 The sphere remains for the duration of the spell, and its area is lightly obscured.
-The sphere's area is difficult terrain.
+The sphere' \*\*s area is difficult terrain.

 When the area appears, each creature in it must make a Fortitude Saving Throw.
 A creature takes 4d10 damage on a failed save, or half as much damage on a successful one.
-A creature must also make this saving throw when it enters the spell's area for the first time on a turn or ends its turn there.
+A creature must also make this saving throw when it enters the spell' \*\*s area for the first time on a turn or ends its turn there.

 **For each Magic Critical Success** obtained in the Magic Check, the damage increases by 2d10.